cs207-project-group4/cs207-FinalProject/docs/milestone2.md

 - `variable.py`: data structure containing the function value and gradient value
 - `utils.py`: general utility functions that are reused throughout the project

-Of course, we will also have `tests` that contain all the tests of our codes and `docs` that contains useful information about the project.
+ `tests` will contain all the tests of our codes and `docs` that contains useful information about the project.

 # Implementation
 The core data structures are `Variables` and `Blocks`.